IBM-Bluemix-Docs/mobilefoundation/send_push_notifications.md

 ## HTTP/2 Support for APNs {{site.data.keyword.mobilepushshort}}
 {: #http2-support-for-apns-push-notifications}

 Apple Push Notification service (APNs) supports a new API based on HTTP/2 network protocol.
-Support for HTTP/2 provides many benefits, including the following,
+Support for HTTP/2 provides many benefits, including the following:

-- Message length that is increased 2 - 4 KB, which enables to add extra content to notifications.
+- Message length is increased by 2 to 4 KB, which enables to add extra content to notifications.
 - Eliminates the need for multiple connections between client and server, which improves the throughput.
 - Universal Push Notification Client SSL Certificate support.